What Expressivity Theory Misses: Message Passing Complexity for GNNs: Message Passing Complexity

 with independent $Z_{uv}^l \sim \mathrm{Bernoulli}(\normInf_{vu})$, indicating whether the message is successfully transmitted.
 The node colors of the probabilistic WL tests are then recursively defined as:

 \end{definition}

 Similar to how we can transform the WL test into $\WLComp$, we can define our complexity measure, \ours{}, based on our probabilistic \ourWL{} test.
-To do this, we first extend the \cref{def:fine_grained} of $\vDash$ to account for probabilistic functions such that $\mathbb{P}[\alpha(x) \vDash \beta(x)]$ represents the probability that $\beta(x)$ can be uniquely deduced from the probabilistic output of $\alpha(x)$ (\cref{fig:finegrained_example_prob}). \begin{definition} Let $\alpha: X \to Y$ be a probabilistic function, whereas $\beta: X \to Z$ is a deterministic function.
-Then we can represent $\alpha$ as a deterministic function $\alpha_s(x)$ where $s$ is a seed drawn uniformly at random from a set $S$.
+To do this, we first extend the \cref{def:fine_grained} of $\vDash$ to account for probabilistic functions such that $\mathbb{P}[\alpha(x) \vDash \beta(x)]$ represents the probability that $\beta(x)$ can be uniquely deduced from the probabilistic output of $\alpha(x)$ (\cref{fig:finegrained_example_prob}). \begin{definition} Let $\beta: X \to Z$ be a deterministic function and $\alpha: X \to Y$ be a probabilistic function that can be represented as a deterministic function $\alpha_s$ where $s$ is a seed drawn uniformly at random from a (finite) set $S$.
 For a fixed $x \in X$, define:

 \end{definition} With this in place, we define our message passing complexity: intuitively, if there is a high probability of preserving the information needed for $f_v$, the task should have low complexity, and vice versa. \begin{definition}[\ours{}] For $\graph, v \in \graphsV$, a function $f$ over $\graphsV$ and an $L$-layer MPNN $\modelAS$, define